E& Egypt: Al-Ahly Sporting Club

 On 4 October 2011, e& signed a contract to sponsor Al-Ahly Club's shirt for three years.
 The signing was held in the presence of the company's chairman, Eng.
-Gamal El-Sadat, its CEO Saleh Al-Abdooli, and a number of company leaders, in addition to Al-Ahly Club President Hassan Hamdi and Al-Ahly Club's Vice President Captain Mahmoud Al-Khatib, and the club's technical director, Manuel Jose. e& sponsored Al-Ahly Club shirt for three years for £135 million, after a rife competition with Vodafone.
+Gamal El-Sadat, its CEO Saleh Al-Abdooli, and a number of company leaders, in addition to Al-Ahly Club President Hassan Hamdy and Al-Ahly Club's Vice President Captain Mahmoud Al-Khatib, and the club's technical director, Manuel Jose. e& sponsored Al-Ahly Club shirt for three years for £135 million, after a rife competition with Vodafone.
 The bid against Vodafone had reached £130 million, and e& was able to seal the deal after raising the bid by £5 million.

 On 19 October 2022, e& announced their sponsorship for the second time for Al Ahly on a 4-year deal worth E£800 million, replacing WE as the club's main sponsor.

+Partnerships

+In May 2023, e& Egypt announced a retail voice partnership with IDT Global, a division of IDT Corporation.

+Under the agreement, the two companies launched an unlimited calling service that allows customers in the United States and Canada to place unlimited calls to up to ten Etisalat Egypt mobile numbers for a 30-day period.